turfmedia/test/README.md

 ## Exercise

 This repository is for test only.
 It contains a simple API coded with Sinatra.
 There is a documentation and a coding todo list.
-First task is to read infromation, and give an estimation of tasks breakdown.
+First task is to read information, and give an estimation of tasks breakdown.

 ### Coding Todo